Midnight (2021 film): Critical response

 Seo Jeong-won reviewing for Maeil Business quoted from Gayatri Chakravorty Spivak's, essays Can Subalterns Speak?, to highlight the subjugation of the 'subalterns' (sub-subjects) at the bottom of society, including women and migrants.
 Jeong-won opined that the way two mute and deaf women fought the serial killer and used their own means to confront the killer made it different.
 Ending review Jeong-won wrote, "The clear contrast between the stillness and the roar is also common.
 The more you watch Midnight with your breath, the more you can enjoy the film's gauguin."

-Seoul Economic Daily reporter Choi Soo-jin reviewing the film wrote that the fast-paced chase of deaf and mute, in everyday space is main attraction of the film.
-Quoting director Oh-seung Kwon, as: “It was made by grinding the cartilage of the actors,” the reviewer wrote, "....the movie's charm is the performances of the actors running and running.
+Seoul Economic Daily reporter Choi Soo-jin reviewing the film wrote that the fast-paced chase of deaf and mute, in everyday space is the main attraction of the film.
+Quoting director Oh-seung Kwon, as: "It was made by grinding the cartilage of the actors," the reviewer wrote, "....the movie's charm is the performances of the actors running and running.
 Runs, slides, rolls and hangs on windows."
 Praising the performance of Jin Ki-joo Soo-jin wrote, "Jin Ki-joo's passion for acting, who plays Kyung-mi, who is deaf, also stands out."
 For other actors, Wi Ha-jun Wi and Park Hoon Soo-jin opined, "After the efforts of the two actors, an action scene full of hit was completed."